Compliance and Ethics Training FAQ

 I’ve already taken this.
 Why do I have to take this stuff over and over again?

-There are four classes that all employees have to take every two years.
+There are four classes that all UT employees have to take every two years.

 - All State employees are required by law to take EEO and Sexual Harassment training within the first 30 days of employment and every 2 years thereafter.
-Those are course numbers CW 121 and CW 123.
+Those courses are also referred to as CW 121 and CW 123.

 - UT System requires periodic ITS Security Awareness training for those with computer access.
 We chose to keep that class on the same 2-year cycle as the EEO and Sexual Harassment training.
 The IT Security course number is CW 170.

-- Introductory training about the Compliance and Ethics Program is intended to address Executive Order RP36 (.pdf) as well as the definition of an effective Compliance and Ethics Program as stated by the Federal Sentencing Guidelines.
+- Introductory training about the Compliance and Ethics Program and other State laws is intended to address Executive Order RP36 (.pdf) as well as the definition of an effective Compliance and Ethics Program as stated by the Federal Sentencing Guidelines.
 That is course number CW 101.

 Additional requirements may exist depending upon your job duties.
 They may include HIPAA or FERPA training, VIP training, Bloodborne pathogens, Cashier training, and many others.